pargyropoulos/Ebb_n_Flow_Hydro_Controller/README.md

-# Ebb_n_Flow_Hydro_Controller
+# Ebb & Flow Hydroponic Controller
-A digital hydroponic controller based on PIC16F648A microcontroller.
+## A digital hydroponic controller based on PIC16F648A microcontroller

 Code was written exclusively in ASM a decade ago.

-4-Bit control of an LCD 16x2 - HD44780 using a PCF8574 I2C expander.
+Controls an LCD 16x2 - HD44780 through a PCF8574 I2C expander.
 LCD contrast is digitaly adjusted through PWM modulation.

-A fully functional multi line menu to navigate through the various functions.
+Offers a fully functional multi line menu to navigate through the various functions.

-Bit-bang I2C communication protocol implementation.
+Implements I2C communication protocol through Bit-banging.

-Keeping track of time and setting alarms by controlling the RTC DS1307.
+Keeps track of time and sets alarms by controlling the RTC DS1307.

 Offers a cycle timer and ten absolute timers for scheduling flood and drain cycles.